lovac42/YomiObaasan-CCBC/README.md

+# YomiObaasan for CCBC

+YomiObaasan is a port of Yomichan by Alex Yatskov from 2.0 with the updated japanese dictionary files taken from Yomisama by Dayjaby on 2.1.

-# Yomichan Anki #
+## Yomichan

 Yomichan is an Anki plugin built to help students of Japanese learn the language by reading native media on their computer.
 This application's one-click flash card creation feature makes vocabulary mining trivial, allowing you to focus on enjoying your reading.

-*Note: This project is no longer maintained and has been superseded by the [Yomichan](https://foosoft.net/projects/yomichan/) browser extension*.

 ## Installation ##